 The Allen Institute Github page hosts open-source software packages that support public access to Allen Institute resources and data sets.
 Software available includes:

-- Vaa3D - Vaa3D is a versatile 3D/4D/5D image visualization and analysis system for bioimages and surface objects (developed in conjunction with HHMI-Janelia).
+- Vaa3D - Vaa3D is a versatile 3D/4D/5D image visualization and analysis system for bioimages and surface objects and was developed in conjunction with HHMI-Janelia.